Saudi wants OPEC to solve own problems before meeting non-OPEC

 "We have held lengthy discussions with our counterparts about practical questions and we remain optimistic that the Vienna meeting will consolidate the historic agreement obtained in Algiers," Bouterfa told state news agency APS, referring to the talks in September that yielded a preliminary deal.

-(Additional reporting by Hamid Ould Ahmed and Reporting by Katya Golubkova; Editing by Mark Potter and Dale Hudson)
+Additional reporting by Hamid Ould Ahmed and Reporting by Katya Golubkova; Editing by Dale Hudson and David Evans

-LONDON OPEC officials are struggling to reach a final agreement on how to share out production cuts implied by the preliminary output accord agreed by ministers in September.

-SINGAPORE/TOKYO Asia may be the world's biggest consumer of liquefied natural gas, yet its LNG trading activity is minuscule as no exchange has managed to establish itself as a benchmark.
-That might be about to change.